 What is Minimally Invasive Surgery?

-Minimally Invasive Surgery: The Surgery for the Future
+Minimally Invasive Surgery: The Future is Now

-Laparoscopy or Minimally Invasive Surgery has become the preferred method for a number of commonly performed surgical procedures.
+Minimally Invasive Surgery has become the preferred method for a number of commonly performed surgical procedures.
 All surgical sub-specialties have developed and perfected methods to successfully accomplish what was once routinely performed through larger incisions with equal if not better results.

 As of now, the surgical literature has demonstrated equivalence if not superiority in laparoscopic vs open surgery for the overwhelming majority of cases commonly performed.
 The benefits are:

 - lower wound complications (hernia, soft tissue infection)

 - lower likelihood of developing intra-abdominal scar tissue

 Minimally Invasive Surgery has also added tremendous technical benefits to the surgeon.
 Laparoscopic and robotic assisted surgery offer surgeons incredible visualization.
 The surgical field is magnified by the lens of the camera in order of 5 to 7 times.
 This allows the surgeon to appreciate various tissue planes, small branches off of larger vessels and pathology that might otherwise be under appreciated at standard magnification.
 In addition, laparoscopic and robotic assisted surgery permits operating in various parts of the abdomen that are quite difficult to reach and manipulate even through the largest incision.

 Overall, the ability to perform laparoscopic and robotic assisted surgery has been a “win-win” situation for the patient and surgeon.